What is PSA?

 Training is a vital component of the success of your PSA implementation.
 Although it is not a component of a feature of the solution you’ve selected, it should be as important as one.
 Your troops need to be able to correctly use the tool since day 1.
 If using it becomes part of their day-to-day activities, chances of abandonment are now meager.

 What’s even more important than proper training is communication.
 You need to keep your people informed during all the selection process and use their feedback.
 You need to let them know why your company is looking to implement this kind of tool.
 By doing so, you let them know that this is a value-added tool to the organization and not a way of controlling and monitoring them.

 More time tracked = more revenues = more profit at the end of the year =bigger bonuses.

 PSAs are powerful tools that can allow your organization to achieve a higher profitability level.
 But to do so, you need to effectively communicate your plan with your staff, stay away from all the gadget features, and concentrate on the core functionalities and integrations that are value-added.
 Oh and I almost forgot; training training training!

 By choosing the right PSA platform for your organization, you will improve performance, thus improving business results.
-Learn more professional services automation.
+Learn more about professional services automation.